jaspector

 Inspection appointments are handled through the Building Inspections office during standard county business hours; verify specific time slots with the office. citeturn0search4

-Typical inspection sequence: The division performs the customary sequence of foundation, framing, mechanical, electrical, plumbing, and final inspections for every permitted project. citeturn0search4
+Typical sequence: The division performs the customary sequence of foundation, framing, mechanical, electrical, plumbing, and final inspections for every permitted project. citeturn0search4

-Do I need a building permit in unincorporated Boone County, MO?
+01 Do I need a building permit in unincorporated Boone County, MO?

 Any new structure, addition, alteration, demolition, or repair that affects the structural or regulated systems of a building on unincorporated property requires a county permit. citeturn0search4

-How much does a building permit cost in unincorporated Boone County, MO?
+02 How much does a building permit cost in unincorporated Boone County, MO?

+Building permit fees in unincorporated Boone County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not published; fees are determined by project valuation and square footage according to the guidance on the site. citeturn2search4.
 Fees are calculated as: New construction fees use square footage rates while remodels/repairs rely on the owner’s estimated cost; additional fees apply for wastewater, driveway, and sidewalk permits. citeturn2search4.
 Plan check fee: Not listed separately; plan review is conducted through the Resource Management review process tied to the main permit. citeturn2search4.

-How do I apply for a building permit in unincorporated Boone County, MO?
+03 How do I apply for a building permit in unincorporated Boone County, MO?

-1. Use the “Apply for Building Permit” link on the Building Inspections page or call the office to begin a new application. citeturn0search4 2.
+To apply for a building permit in unincorporated Boone County, MO, follow these steps: 1.
+Use the “Apply for Building Permit” link on the Building Inspections page or call the office to begin a new application. citeturn0search4 2.
 Provide the required documentation, pay the valuation/cost-based fee, and coordinate with any participating city (Centralia, Sturgeon, Harrisburg, Hallsville, Hartsburg, Rocheport) if your parcel sits within its limits. citeturn26search11 citeturn2search4 3.
 Resource Management reviews the submission, issues the permit, and notifies the applicant when inspections may be scheduled. citeturn0search4 4.
 Schedule inspections by calling 573-886-4339 or emailing the Inspections Division once the permit is active. citeturn2search4 5.
 After the final inspection and any required corrections, Resource Management issues the certificate of occupancy for the approved work. citeturn0search4

-How long does it take to get a building permit in unincorporated Boone County, MO?
+04 How long does it take to get a building permit in unincorporated Boone County, MO?

-What work is exempt from building permits in unincorporated Boone County, MO?
+05 What work is exempt from building permits in unincorporated Boone County, MO?

-How do I schedule a building inspection in unincorporated Boone County, MO?
+06 How do I schedule a building inspection in unincorporated Boone County, MO?

-Inspections can be scheduled via: Call 573-886-4339 or email the Inspections Division once the permit is active to request each inspection. citeturn2search4.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Boone County, MO via: Call 573-886-4339 or email the Inspections Division once the permit is active to request each inspection. citeturn2search4.